-7 tools to make streaming simpler, smarter, and more fun
+Hidden Netflix codes and 5 other streaming tools to make TV simpler, smarter, and more fun

 You've got better things to do than scroll endlessly in search of something to watch.